 Tony McCoy has set himself a target of 4,000 career winners

-Perennial champion jump jockey Tony McCoy has set himself an immediate target of reaching 4,000 career winners before he even begins to contemplate a life away from the saddle.
+Tony McCoy has set himself a target of 4,000 career winners before he begins to contemplate a life away from the saddle.

 McCoy, who turns 39 this year, has been crowned champion for the last 17 seasons and now stands less than 200 winners shy of the 4,000 mark with his 18th title already on the horizon.

 Speaking to BBC Radio 5 Live Sport as part of a special programme entitled 'A Different Breed: The Life of a Jump Jockey', McCoy admitted even considering retirement was a "horrible thought".

 He said: "I get asked that question (how long he can go on for) quite a lot.
 I get asked it a lot more since I won the Grand National.
 When I won the National it came up in conversation quite a bit.